LaxmiVarshithaCH/DriveSure/README.md

 ## 🚀 Key Features

-- **Real-time Hazard Detection:** Instantly detects fog and potholes from live video.
+- **Real-time Data Analysis:** Potentially analyzes live video or data streams to identify potential hazards.
+- **Fog Detection:** Uses a machine learning model to detect fog conditions.
+- **Pothole Detection:** Employs a deep learning model to identify potholes in real-time.
-- **Tire Health Predictor:** Estimates tire degradation and notifies for maintenance.
+- **Tire Degradation Assessment:** Utilizes a neural network to predict tire degradation levels.
-- **Interactive Dashboard:** All data in one beautiful Streamlit app.
-- **WebRTC-Ready:** Integrates your webcam for edge AI predictions.
+- **Streamlit Dashboard:** Provides a user-friendly interface for visualizing data and interacting with the system.
+- **WebRTC Integration:** Allows integration with webcams to obtain video data for analysis.
 - **Plug and Play:** Fast setup for instant road safety insights.

 ---